DS2L/BlockchainLabs/labs/B1/README.md

 | `A.approve(C,1)` | 1 | 0 | 1 |
 | `C.transferFrom(A,B,1)` | 0 | 1 | 0 |

-Hint: You can use nested mapping to store the allowance information.
+Hint: You can use nested mapping to store the allowance information, such as `mapping(address account => mapping(address spender => uint256)) private allowances;`.
+Then you can read or update it with `allowances[owner][spender]`.

+**Submission guideline:** You need to submit the smart contract code, which is a solidity file, and name it "exercise2.sol".
+You also need to take screenshots for each step of the program execution.

 Exercise 3.
 AMM Design with Fixed Rate
 ---